Japanese war crimes: Historical and geographical extent

 Outside Japan, different societies use widely different timeframes when they define Japanese war crimes.
-For example, the annexation of Korea by Japan in 1910 was enforced by the Japanese military, and the Society of Yi Dynasty Korea was switched to the political system of the Empire of Japan.
+For example, the annexation of Korea by Japan in 1910 was enforced by the Japanese military, and the Society of Yi Dynasty Korea was controlled by the political system of the Empire of Japan.
 Thus, North and South Korea both refer to "Japanese war crimes" as events which occurred during the period of Korea under Japanese rule.

-By comparison, the Western Allies did not come into a military conflict with Japan until 1941, and North Americans, Australians, South East Asians and Europeans may consider "Japanese war crimes" to be events that occurred from 1942 to 1945.
+By contrast, the Western Allies did not come into a military conflict with Japan until 1941, and as a result, North Americans, Australians, South East Asians and Europeans may consider "Japanese war crimes" events that occurred from 1942 to 1945.

-A small minority of people in every Asian and Pacific country invaded or occupied by Japan collaborated with the Japanese military, or even served in it, for a wide variety of reasons, such as economic hardship, coercion, or antipathy to other imperialist powers.
+A small minority of people in every Asian and Pacific country which was invaded or occupied by Japan collaborated with the Japanese military, and they even served in it, for a wide variety of reasons, such as economic hardship, coercion, or antipathy toward other imperialist powers.
 In addition to Japanese civil and military personnel, Chinese (including Manchus), Koreans, and Taiwanese who were forced to serve in the military of the Empire of Japan were also found to have committed war crimes as part of the Japanese Imperial Army.